 Figure 3.
 Coronal reformatted images of a contrast CT chest demonstrates a large aneurysm (arrow) from the arch of aorta, without any imaging findings of dissection.
 A moderate volume of simple appearing pleural effusion (star) is seen on the right side with compressive atelectasis of the basilar right lower segments.

 - The aorta, being a structure of the middle mediastinum, can potentially cause problems in this compartment.
-With advancing age, the aorta frequently develops atherosclerotic and ectatic, and it might become aneurysmal.
+With advancing age, the aorta frequently becomes atherosclerotic and ectatic, and it might become aneurysmal.

-- Aortic aneurysm's most dreaded complication is rupture.
+- Aortic aneurysm's most dreaded complication its rupture.

 - Cystic medial necrosis, connective tissue disorders such as Marfan and Ehlers-Danlos syndromes, and syphilis are the most common causes of ascending aortic aneurysms (now rare).
 Atherosclerotic, posttraumatic, infectious (mycotic), or inflammatory aneurysms of the descending aorta are the most common (rheumatoid arthritis and ankylosing spondylitis).

 - Most atherosclerotic aneurysms are fusiform, but others are saccular.
 Fusiform aneurysms typically originate from the aortic arch or the descending thoracic aorta.
-Ascending aorta saccular aneurysms are uncommon.
+Saccular aneurysms of the ascending aorta are uncommon.
 Saccular aneurysms often develop in the descending aorta or sometimes in the aortic arch.